Super Bowl ads look toward the future — and the past | WTOP News

 In a teaser, Verizon hints that it’s bringing back Jim Carrey to reprise his loathsome 1996 “Cable Guy” character for their ad.
 GM has enlisted Mike Myers for an “Austin Powers”-themed ad that features a reprise of his role as Austin Powers’ nemesis, Dr. Evil.
 Sidekicks played by Rob Lowe, Seth Green and Mindy Sterling also join.

 And some ad executives are hoping people can still remember iconic advertising as well.
 ETrade hinted in a teaser that it’s bringing back the spokesbaby that appeared in its Super Bowl ads from 2008 to 2014.
-A Hellmann’s ad shows Washington Commanders’ linebacker David Mayo tackling unsuspecting people who waste food.
+A Hellmann’s ad shows former New England Patriots linebacker Jerod Mayo tackling unsuspecting people who waste food.
 The ad is an homage to a 2003 Reebok Super Bowl ad starring a fictional linebacker named Terry Tate who tackled office workers who weren’t being productive.

 CELEBRITY OVERLOAD

-Note: This story has been corrected to show that the star of the Hellmann’s Super Bowl ad in Jerod Mayo, not David Mayo.